Go to navigation

 and environmentally-friendly your home is.

 If you wish to complete your Right to Buy, your purchase should

 be handled by your solicitor and your landlord’s legal

 If you decide to buy your council home, there may be additional

 costs to the purchase price for the following:

-for most properties and provides a guide to value);
+all significant defects and provides a guide to value

 cost of arranging it and will also have to pay a valuation fee